 - How to find cheap flights, destinations and accommodation.

-- How to maximise your trips for enjoyment and not just for Instagram posts.
+- Maximise your trips for enjoyment and not just for Instagram posts.

-- How long-term travellers manage to do what they do
+- How long-term travellers manage to travel the world on a seemingly endless basis

 - How to take great photographs